-i) reduce energy consumption through sustainable approaches to building design and layout, such as through the use of low-impact materials and high energy efficiency; and j) they incorporate renewable or low carbon energy technologies, where appropriate.
+- i) reduce energy consumption through sustainable approaches to building design and layout, such as through the use of low-impact materials and high energy efficiency; and - j) they incorporate renewable or low carbon energy technologies, where appropriate.

 In this instance the proposal does not comprises any installation of low carbon/renewable technologies.
-It would re- use a Grade II listed building.
-Also, the fact that the existing building is a heritage asset of importance, the incorporation of green technologies would be likely to have an impact on the character/appearance and significance of this Grade II Listed Building.
+It would re- use a vacant curtilage listed building.
+Also, the fact that the existing building is a heritage asset, the incorporation of green technologies would be likely to have an impact on the character/appearance and significance of this building.